Zadigo/mycommerce/mycart/README.md

 When the user is about to pay, Nuxt will require the user to be either logged in or to create an account.

 Nuxt will then call for a [payment intent](https://docs.stripe.com/api/payment_intents) to Stripe.
-THe payment intent will get updated all throughout the payment process (with shipment information for example).
+The payment intent will get updated all throughout the payment process (with shipment information for example).